-When price breaks above or below these identified levels with strong momentum, it moves higher covering many pips within a shortest time possible which has always been a prayer for every trader.
+When price breaks above or below these levels with strong momentum, it moves higher covering many pips within a shortest time possible.
+Once more, Take a look at the chart above.

-You only enter a trade when price breaks out, and candle closes beyond the trendline in the direction of the new trend and look for exits when volatility goes down or when you approach another level of resistance/support.
+You only enter a trade when price breaks out, and candle closes beyond the trend line in the direction of the breakout.
+That’s your signal confirmation.

 What is Volatility?